Levi-Raskin/MiscProjects/README.md

 This won't be code related to active research, but may include nifty phylogenetics code, probably a collection of all the useful functions I've written, etc.

-Also includes professional documents (CV etc), even though the code is more fun!
+Also includes professional documents (CV etc).